Moduli spaces of sheaves via affine Grassmannians

 \textbf{Acknowledgements:} The first author acknowledges the support of a Simons Collaboration Grant.
-The second author ackowledges support by NSF grants DMS-1454893 and DMS-2001071.
+The second author acknowledges support by NSF grants DMS-1454893 and DMS-2001071.
 The first and third authors acknowledge the support of the NSF CAREER grant DMS-1945478.
-We would like to thank Harold Blum, Tom\'as L. G\'omez, Jochen Heinloth, Yuchen Liu, Chenyang Xu, and Alfonso Zamora for helpful conversations. \end{section}
+We would like to thank Harold Blum, Tom\'as L. G\'omez, Jochen Heinloth, Felix Janda, Yuchen Liu, Chenyang Xu, and Alfonso Zamora for helpful conversations. \end{section}

-\begin{section}{Preliminaries} \begin{subsection}{Notation} We work over a fixed quasicompact base scheme $S$.
+\begin{section}{Preliminaries} \begin{subsection}{Notation} We work over a fixed quasi-compact base scheme $S$.
+For any two $S$-schemes $Y$ and $T$, we will always denote $Y \times_S T$ by $Y \times T$.
 For any $S$-scheme $T$ we let $\text{Aff}_T$ denote the category of (absolutely) affine schemes over $T$.
 We will write $\text{Sch}_T$ to denote the category of all schemes over $T$.
-For any map of schemes $Y \rightarrow T$ we write $Y_t$ to denote the fiber $Y \times_T \Spec(k(t))$ over $t$.
-All of the sheaves we consider will be quasicoherent.
-Whenever we write ``$\mathcal{O}_Y$-module" we mean a quasicoherent $\mathcal{O}_Y$-module.
-Let $\mathcal{F}$ be an $\mathcal{O}_Y$-sheaf.
+For any map of schemes $Y \rightarrow T$ and any $t \in T$ we write $Y_t$ to denote the fiber $Y \times_T \Spec(k(t))$ over $t$.
+All of the sheaves we consider will be quasi-coherent.
+Whenever we write ``$\mathcal{O}_Y$-module" we mean a quasi-coherent $\mathcal{O}_Y$-module.
+Let $\mathcal{F}$ be an $\mathcal{O}_Y$-module.
 For any point $t \in T$, we sometimes write $\mathcal{F}_t$ for the restriction of $\mathcal{F}$ to the fiber $Y_t$.
 This should not be confused with the identical notation employed for the stalk of a sheaf.
 We will emphasize which use we have in mind whenever it is not clear from context.